The Young Americans College of the Performing Arts: Additional Admission Requirements

 Before an accepted student can begin enrolling, they must demonstrate high school completion with a GPA of 2.0 or higher.
-Students who do not meet the minimum GPA may be admitted on a conditional status.
+Students who do not meet the minimum GPA may be admitted on a conditional status. but are required to achieve a 2.0 GPA for their first semester of instruction if they wish to continue enrollment in the future.